Why Are My Honey Bees On The Ground?

 Usually, if you combine 2 small hives that both have queens, 1 queen will be killed and the population will merge.

 My guess is that instead of killing the other queen.
-One queen and her group forced this lady out of the hive.
+One queen and her group of worker bees forced this lady out of the hive.
 The result was a clump of honey bees on the ground with their queen.

 This shows that anytime you do anything with bees, there is a possibility of failure.
 I had searched through both hives several times.